piiop/group-project-2/README.md

 ## Project Overview

 This project focuses on developing a machine learning model to predict whether a patient is likely to have diabetes based on various demographic and medical features.
 The primary goal is to build an accurate classification model that meets the performance benchmark of at least 75% accuracy, through the data extraction, cleaning, exploratory analysis, model training, and optimization.

 ## Dataset

 The dataset used in this project is publicly available on [Kaggle](https://www.kaggle.com/datasets/priyamchoksi/100000-diabetes-clinical-dataset), titled "100000 Diabetes Clinical Dataset."
-It contains 100,000 clinical records of patients, including medical history, demographic information, and health indicators relevant to diabetes diagnosis.
+It contains 100,000 clinical records of patients, including medical history and demographic information relevant to diabetes diagnosis.

 - **Features**:
   - **year**: The year of data collection.